-- Choosing coverage: If you have a high-value vehicle or just bought a new Subaru Outback, many insurance experts say it’s worth paying the extra money for full coverage auto insurance.
+- Choosing coverage: If you have a high-value vehicle or just bought a new Subaru Outback, it may be worth paying the extra money for full coverage auto insurance.
 Liability-only coverage is generally recommended for low-value cars or people who can self-insure if the vehicle is wrecked or totaled.

 - Consider trim packages: The Subaru Outback model has high safety ratings, but certain trim packages include even more safety features that could lower your insurance costs.
 On the other hand, increasing the base value of the model could increase the cost of insurance.

 - Get all your discounts: Some discounts, like safety features, are automatically added when you get a quote or add a car to your policy.
-Others you have to ask for, so don’t forget to ask about all the discounts you qualify for to get additional savings.
+Others you have to ask for, so remember to ask about all the discounts you qualify for to get additional savings.

 - Maintain a clean driving record: Avoiding accidents and tickets in the household is one of the best ways to save on auto insurance.
 A good driving discount can be automatically added with most insurance companies for those with a clean driving history.

 - Shop before you buy: It pays to get quotes for different model years and trim packages.
-If you’re stuck between two or more options, comparing quotes from one or more insurance companies can help you make a smarter decision to fit your budget.
+If you are stuck between two or more options, comparing quotes from one or more insurance companies might help you make a smarter decision to fit your budget.

 Is insurance less for a Subaru Outback?

-The standard safety features and stellar crash test ratings from the IIHS and NHTSA can make the Outback cheaper to insure than other makes and models.
+The standard safety features and stellar crash test ratings from the Insurance Institute for Highway Safety and NHTSA can make the Outback cheaper to insure than other makes and models.
 The makeup of your household, location and driving records can either keep the costs low or increase them.